 Investment Research – 2 Parts

-Selecting a stock to invest in is 2 parts.
+Selecting a stock to invest in is two parts.
 I like to screen by quantitative first as sometimes you find new companies that you can research for quality analysis.
 So we start with the data, then the quality.

 Part 1 – Quantitative Analysis

-Quantitative analysis is where the numbers come in and there are many ways.
-Some will look at the value approach based on the Graham Number, others will look at technicals.
+Quantitative analysis is where the numbers come in, and there are many ways.
+Some will look at the value approach based on the Graham Number; others will look at technicals.

 Those are 2 extreme approaches on the far end of the spectrum.
 Some investors are focused on debt load while some focus on future earnings.